AFFORDABLE DO IT YOURSELF HOME PROJECTS | CHALK/MINERAL PAINT PROJECTS | FURNITURE MAKEOVERS | CHALK/MINERAL PAINT BEFORE AND AFTER

 If it looks anything like this:

 …you better either run the other way, or brace yourself for some prep work.
-Of course, your chalk paint WILL bond to a piece like this, but do you really want to count yourself among the other five generations who just added a new layer of paint every time the styles changed or the previous layer got a little tired?
+Of course, adding BB Frösch Paint Transformer to your paint WILL cause it to bond to a piece like this, but do you really want to count yourself among the other five generations who just added a new layer of paint every time the styles changed or the previous layer got a little tired?